 WAVES in Indonesia

-Indonesia joined WAVES in 2013 with the expectation that a more systematic approach towards NCA can inform its medium-term development plan (RPJM).
+Indonesia joined WAVES in 2013 and formalized the partnership in 2015 with the expectation that a more systematic approach to NCA can inform its national medium-term development plan (RPJMN).
+The program currently focuses on four areas:

 The Story So Far